 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 This guidance requires companies to recognize revenue in a manner that depicts the transfer of promised goods or services to customers in amounts that reflect the consideration to which a company expects to be entitled in exchange for those goods or services.
 The new standard also will result in enhanced disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
-This guidance will be effective beginning in fiscal 2017, and early adoption is not permitted.
 The standard allows for either a full retrospective or a modified retrospective transition method.
+In August 2015, the FASB issued ASU 2015-14 to defer the effective date of ASU 2014-09 for all entities by one year to annual periods beginning after December 15, 2017, including interim periods within that reporting period, which for the Company is fiscal 2019.
+Earlier application is permitted as of the original effective date, annual reporting periods beginning after December 2016, including interim periods within that reporting period.
 The Company is currently evaluating the impact of this standard, including the transition method, on its consolidated results of operations, financial position and cash flows.